Slamy/Wiki_MiSTer/Configuration-Files.md

 `recents=1` Show recent files

 ### vga_scaler
-This option makes the VGA (DB15) connector output of the upscaler.
+This option makes the VGA (DB15) connector output of the scaler.
 In other words, it makes the VGA have the same resolution as HDMI (1080p or 720p, or as per your overall video settings).

-`vga_scaler=1` VGA DB15 connector will have the full upscaler output
+`vga_scaler=1` VGA DB15 connector will have the full scaler output

-`vga_scaler=0` VGA DB15 will have an independent video output, separate from main upscaler (e.g. 240p or 480p)
+`vga_scaler=0` VGA DB15 will have an independent video output, separate from main scaler (e.g. 240p or 480p)

 ### video_info